flexumio/beautiful-docx/README.md

 - `src`

-  Url to download the image.
+  URL to download the image.

 **Inline-styles**: